Students offered antibiotics after outbreak

 “The crucial action people can take is to get assessed quickly by their local doctor or emergency department, as early recognition and treatment is very effective,” Northern Sydney Local Health District public health director Dr Michael Staff said.

-Years nine and ten students at St Paul’s Catholic College in Manly – as well as teachers – took clearance antibiotics as a precaution.
+Years nine and ten students at St Paul’s Catholic College in Manly – as well as teachers – took clearance antibiotics as a precaution, a school spokesperson told 7NEWS.com.au.

 “Antibiotics are being offered to an additional limited group of students and staff within the school just in case the source of the infection is within this broader group,” Dr Staff said.